ohadrozen/gsheet_utils/README.md

 Notice how you name it.
 We'll soon use it.

 ### 3) Share your spreadsheet
-From the Google spreadsheet, click the 'Share' button and add the email address that appears under "client_email" in the json file you've downloaded.
+From the Google spreadsheet, click the 'Share' button (enable editing!) and add the email address that appears under "client_email" in the json file you've downloaded.

 That's it.
 You're ready to go.